luhsra/bib/README.md

 ## Policies

 This section provides recommended practices how to add new references.
-However, expect to find _a lot of_ entries that does not follow this guidance.
+However, expect to find _a lot of_ entries that do not follow this guidance.

 ### Website citations